World Trade Week Southern California Timeline

 World Trade Week Becomes a National Observance

 In 1935, President Franklin D. Roosevelt elevated Southern California’s World Trade Week to a national observance, recognizing its 1927 origins and its role in strengthening America’s global connections.
-Amid an era of high tariffs, FDR used the moment to champion reciprocal trade agreements and reduce barriers to international commerce—laying the groundwork for a more open, cooperative global economy.
+Amid an era of high tariffs, Roosevelt used the moment to champion reciprocal trade agreements and reduce barriers to international commerce—laying the groundwork for a more open and cooperative global economy.

 1942